HussainAther/philosophy/neuro/comptheory.md

 neural excitability.
 Through both model-driven and data-driven approaches (the former generation signals under assumptions and the latter using statistics, information theoreitcal measures, or phase relationships to extract EC), we can infer EC and the topology of these networks.
-Using binary graphs, path length measures, clustering coefficients, and other ideas from graph theory alongside results from diffusion-based tractogrpahy, we can show the resting-state networks in various regions of the brain.
+Using binary graphs, path length measures, clustering coefficients, and other ideas from graph theory alongside results from diffusion-based tractography, we can show the resting-state networks in various regions of the brain.
 Scientists have introduced Network Based Statistics for comparing whole-brain connectivity between different groups of connections.